Itay-Talias/U_CODE-Cyberark/U_Code/projects/Tweeter/README.md

 ## Overview

-Tweeter project - Create a basic tweeter page with many option: add posts/comments,delete posts/comments and get like/unlike to posts/comments
+Tweeter project - Create a basic tweeter page with a few options: add posts/comments, delete posts/comments and get like/unlike to posts/comments.

 ## Technologies